Click on any picture to see a larger version.

 Long Beach, California is well known as a port and Navy town.
 But it also has very productive oil fields.
 Over the years, city officials had earmarked a portion of their oil drilling royalties for a maritime museum.
 And what would be more a appropriate venue for that museum than a venerable ocean liner?
 Thanks to the oil, the city was able to outbid the Japanese scrap merchants.
 After a valedictory round-the-world cruise, the Queen Mary arrived in Long Beach in 1967 to begin the four-year process of converting it into a combination of museum, hotel, and conference center.

-Regrettably, Long Beach officials and their nine successive concessionaires lacked the coherent vision that could have made the Queen Mary both a satisfying historical monument and a financial success.
-Having spent $3.5 million for a genuine relic of a bygone age, they proceeded to destroy most of its historical interest.
-Maximizing the revenue from the museum, meeting and banquet spaces, and shop leases mattered more than preserving the ship.
+Regrettably, Long Beach officials and their eleven successive concessionaires have all lacked the coherent vision that could have made the Queen Mary both a satisfying historical monument and a financial success.
+Having spent $3.5 million for a genuine relic of a bygone age, they proceeded to destroy much of its historical interest.
+Immediate revenue from the museum, meeting and banquet spaces, and shop leases apparently mattered more than preserving the ship.
 (A 2017 marine survey of the Queen Mary’s condition concluded that the “poorly planned” and “poorly executed” original conversion, along with decades of inadequate maintenance, have left the ship in danger of “internal structural collapse.”
 The inspectors recommended some $250 million in “urgent” repairs.)